Why You are Not Getting The Behaviors You Want In The Workplace And What To Do About It

-Competencies are made up of the skills, knowledge, values and attitudes in any job that would make someone effective.
-The behaviours are simply what the competency looks like in action when properly demonstrated.
+Competencies are measurable and observable patterns of knowledge, skills, abilities, behaviours, and other characteristics that an individual needs to perform work roles or occupational functions successfully.
+The behaviors are simply what the competency looks like in action when properly demonstrated.
 These competencies must be carefully defined before the interview stage.
 This way, you will know exactly what you are looking for.
-Lets face it… punctuality and creativity sound really great but do you need them for this job?
+Let’s face it… punctuality and creativity sound really great but do you need them for this job?
 If you are in doubt about how to define these, speak to the opinion leaders or observe someone who is already effective on the job and what is exhibited.
 This will give you a good idea of where to start.

 2) Hiring the right people:

 I have used the STAR guide with great success during the interview process.
-S/T stands for situation/task, A is the action the candidate took in that instance and R is the result.
-Here is a brief explanation of how it is used and you can create your own behaviour-based questions as well as skill/knowledge based questions.
+S/T stands for situation/task, A is the action the candidate took in that instance, and R is the result.
+Here is a brief explanation of how it is used and you can create your own behavior-based questions as well as skill/knowledge-based questions.

-Choose three-questions for each behaviour/competency you defined.
+Choose three questions for each behavior/competency you defined.
 By looking at questions from various perspectives, you will gain further insight into personality factors as revealed through behaviors.
 Always remember to ask about the past.
 You will ask about:

 A positive situation/task